Rayan Cherki

 Mathis Rayan Cherki (born 17 August 2003) is a French professional footballer who plays as an attacking midfielder or winger for club Manchester City and the France national team.

 Early life

-Rayan Cherki was born on 17 August 2003 in Lyon, to Fabrice Cherki, of Italian and Chaoui Algerian descent, and Abla Cherki, of Algerian descent from Biskra.
+Mathis Rayan Cherki was born on 17 August 2003 in Lyon, France and is of Algerian and Italian descent.
+His father, Fabrice, has Algerian-Jewish and Italian roots traced back to Bari, and his mother, Abla, is of Algerian descent, with her roots traced back to Biskra.

 Club career

 Lyon

 Cherki is a product of the youth academy of Lyon, and is considered one of their best-ever prospects.
 He began playing with their reserve side in the Championnat National 2 at the age of 15.
 On 7 July 2019, Cherki signed his first professional contract with Lyon until 2022.
 He made his professional debut in a 0–0 Ligue 1 draw against Dijon on 19 October 2019.
+After scoring four goals in the 2019–20 UEFA Youth League, he made his senior European debut on 27 November 2019 in a Champions League group stage game against Zenit Saint Petersburg, aged 16 years and 102 days, in which he substituted Maxwel Cornet in the 74th minute of a 2–0 loss.